At A Glance

 - Both parents were elementary school teachers in the West Hartford Public Schools, where Matthew grew up

-- An avid Patriots and UConn basketball fan
+- An avid New England Patriots and Boston Celtics fan

-- Enjoys listening to NPR, hiking, and baking pies
+- Enjoys listening to NPR, hiking, and eating his wife's amazing culinary creations

 Hailed by The New York Times for a voice that is "fully powered and persuasively expressive”, Matthew Worth is quickly becoming the baritone of choice for innovative productions and contemporary works on the operatic leading edge.
 Last season, he created the title role in the world premiere of JFK with Fort Worth Opera.
 Opera News praised, “In appearance and voice, Matthew Worth, as JFK, has the All-American charisma and power you expect from a twentieth-century president.”
 This season he will lead another highly anticipated world premiere with Beth Morrison Projects as the Young Monk in Scott Wheeler’s Naga – part of Cerise Jacobs' epic Ouroboros Trilogy.